kangaroot/rootstack-devfactory/playbooks/roles/gitlab/README.md

 # Gitlab

 This role deploys a working Gitlab instance on the Nomad cluster.
-Gitlab is intended to be the central tool used in Devfactory as all other tools The role is configured to use the [Gitlab Omnibus](https://docs.gitlab.com/omnibus/) Docker image.
+Gitlab is intended to be the central tool used in Devfactory as all other tools deployed on top of the Nomad cluster are tied into Gitlab.
+The role is configured to use the [Gitlab Omnibus](https://docs.gitlab.com/omnibus/) Docker image.
 This image packages into the image the different components necessary to run a single instance of Gitlab including an internal PostgreSQL instance.

 The installed Gitlab instance is designed to support a moderate level of failover by using an Azure disk as a CSI volume that will be persisted across restarts, node-failures etc.